nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 | - |
 |<img src="images/DisjointAppointmentListSortAfter.png" width="550" />|

-*Merge Sort* is however still used in the initial construction of the `DisjointAppointmentList`, where there is no such guarantee that **only one** `Appointment` object is out of position.
+The built-in Java *QuickSort* is however still used in the initial construction of the `DisjointAppointmentList`, where there is no such guarantee that **only one** `Appointment` object is out of position.

 #### The `Schedule` Wrapper Class